 Alexandra Rothwell is a registered dietitian, with a specialization in oncology nutrition.
-She currently works at Mount Sinai’s Dubin Breast Center, in New York City, primarily consulting with breast cancer patients throughout treatment and survivorship.
-Previously, she worked with patients of head and neck cancer, bone marrow transplant, gastric, colon, and prostate cancer, among other malignancies.
-She has completed her Masters of Public Health from Mount Sinai’s Ichan School of Medicine and received her nutrition education from New York University.
+Currently in private practice in the Bay Area, while she was in New York Alexandra worked at Mount Sinai’s Dubin Breast Center, which is where we met, primarily consulting with breast cancer patients throughout treatment and survivorship.
+Previously, she worked with patients of head and neck cancer, bone marrow transplant, gastric, colon, and prostate cancers, among other malignancies.
+She holds a Masters of Public Health from Mount Sinai’s Ichan School of Medicine, and received her nutrition education at New York University.
 You can find other writings by Alexandra on her website feastofgreen.com.

 As an oncology nutritionist, I meet with people throughout the stages of treatment, recovery, and survivorship.
 The relationship between food and cancer is an ever-developing and popular field, and because of this, the people I meet with tend to have many questions.
 The following are a few of the most common questions I’m asked.